ballyhouraobservatory/ballyhouraobservatory.github.io/_posts/2022-10-08-One-year-with-the-135f2.markdown

 The late summer / early autumn skies are full of red ionized Hα regions.
 I added a clip in Optolong l-enhance filter to try to highlight these regions in images.
 The l-enhance has a fairly narrow band-pass for Hα at 656nm.
 This can cause problems for fast optical systems where the light passes through the filter's coatings at an oblique angle, effectively passing through a 'thicker' layer of the interference coating.
 When this happens, transmission of light is reduced.
 To reduce this effect, I stopped the lens down from F2 to F2.8.

-The image below of the double-cluster and the heart & soul nebula is 52x3min (total over 2.5 hours) exposure.
-Stopping the lens down also improved the sharpness of the bottom left corner.
+The image below of the double-cluster and the heart & soul nebula is 52x3min (total over 2.5 hours) exposure. **<a href="/images/135mm/HNS-52x3min-135mmF2.jpg" target="_blank">Click here for a full size version</a>** Stopping the lens down also improved the sharpness of the bottom left corner.

 <div class="img-zoom-container">
   <img id="hns" src="/images/135mm/HNS-52x3min-135mmF2.jpg" width="1030" height="687">